Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

-When it comes to ADHD we can all imagine the stereotypical image of a fidgety disruptive young boy, and recognize he’s showing signs of hyperactivity.
+When it comes to ADHD, we can all imagine the stereotypical image of a fidgety, disruptive young boy.

-But studies show that we chronically underdiagnose girls and women with ADHD because their ADHD symptoms exist differently.
+But studies show that we chronically underdiagnose girls and women with ADHD because symptoms of ADHD in women exist differently.

 We’re going to explore exactly how female adult ADHD is different, how ADHD symptoms tend to present themselves in women, and how to diagnose it.

-When it comes to ADHD there are actually three different types or strands.
+When it comes to ADHD, there are actually three main types or strands.
 There is the:

 • Hyperactive and impulsive type